zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0007-the_makkan_period.md

 3. External Da'wah
 - Towards the very end of the Makkan period and then through into the Madinan period
-- Just goes to show how badly the muslims were persecuted at the time that *even* the prophet ﷺ had to look outside of Makkah
+- Just goes to show how badly the muslims were persecuted at the time that *even* the prophet ṣallallāhu 'alayhi wa sallam had to look outside of Makkah